 DVT is a condition that involves blood clots (thrombi) in the deep veins of the legs.
 When blood clots develop in the deeper veins it can be serious and require medical attention.
-The obstruction caused to venous blood flow by these deeper clots or thrombi is a concern, but the real danger from DVT is that the clots can break loose from where they originally formed and travel through the veins to other locations in the body.
+The obstruction caused to venous blood flow by these deeper clots, or thrombi, is a concern, but the real danger from deep vein thrombosis is that the clots can break loose from where they originally formed and travel through the veins to other locations in the body.

 If the clots travel to the brain they can cause a stroke, and if they travel to the lungs they can cause a pulmonary embolism (PE).
 Both are life threatening conditions, and in fact the latter happens often enough that it is referred to by a combined acronym, DVT/PE.
 This condition has been estimated to affect close to a million people worldwide, and several hundred thousand people die from it every year.

 What are the Symptoms of DVT and DVT/PE?